danpeirce/KeyboardController/README.md

 ## Code Changes from Original Example

+This unmodified branch does not have code changes from the original.
+It is included here so that one can easily compare changes I have made to the original code.

 The original example code was very verbose.
 It displayed strings for each key press and key release.
-It also displayed scan codes in addition to the original printable character.
-That was useful for indicating the information the Trinket M0 was receiving but not what I was looking for.
+It also displays scan codes in addition to the original printable character.
+That is useful for indicating the information the Trinket M0 was receiving.
+In other branches I make changes so that the output will be less verbose and more what I am looking for.
-The code has been changed by commenting out statements for much of the verbose information.
-For this project I'm interested in the printable characters and not the key releases.
-Many non-printable keys have a NULL for the character.
-Those were arrow keys and function keys.
-I changed the code so that NULL characters would be followed by the scan codes.
-Everything else would just have the ASCII code.
-The one exception was the window key which in combination with other keys prints "L-Cmd " followed by the relevant ASCII code.
-I'm considering changes to this in future versions.

 ## Messages on Power Up